KHP-Informatics/ngseasy/README.md

 ==========================
 ![docker](https://github.com/KHP-Informatics/ngs/blob/master/figs/Docker_container_engine_logo.png "Docker")

-The following section describes getting the Dockerised NGSeasy Pipeline(s) and Resources, project set up and running NGSeasy.~~ in **12 easy steps**. ~~
+The following section describes getting the Dockerised NGSeasy Pipeline(s) and Resources, project set up and running NGSeasy.

-Getting all resources and building required tools will take a few hours depending on network connections and any random "ghosts in the machine".
+Getting all resources and building required tools will take a few hours depending on network connections and any random "ghosts in the machine" - half a day in reality.
+But once you're set up, thats it - you are good to go.

 *****